blade34242/Process-IP-addresses-from-a-log-file/README.md

 # Process IP Addresses from a Log File

-This repository contains a script for extracting, processing, and analyzing IP addresses from log files.
-The script reads through a log file, filters out the IP addresses, and performs various operations on them, such as counting occurrences and identifying unique addresses.
+This repository contains a Bash script that extracts, processes, and analyzes IP addresses from log files.
+The script reads a log file, filters IP addresses based on configurable patterns, and outputs a report listing the unique IP addresses along with their occurrence counts.

 ## Features

-- **Extract IP Addresses**: Efficiently extract IP addresses from a specified log file.
+- **Extract IP Addresses:** Efficiently extracts all IP addresses from a specified log file.
-- **Count Occurrences**: Count the number of times each IP address appears in the log file.
+- **Count Occurrences:** Counts how many times each IP address appears in the log file.
-- **Identify Unique IPs**: List all unique IP addresses found in the log file.
+- **Filter Options:** Optionally filter out local and/or remote IP addresses based on patterns defined in the configuration file.
-- **Configuration File**: Easily configurable through the `script.conf` file for custom log file paths and other settings.
+- **Configurable Settings:** Easily adjust IP patterns and other settings through the `script.conf` file.
+- **Automatic Cleanup:** Removes temporary files after processing is complete.

 ## Requirements

+- Unix-like operating system (Linux, macOS)
-- Bash (Unix Shell)
+- Bash (version 4.0 or higher)
 - Basic understanding of shell scripting

+## Files

+- **script.sh:** The main script to process the log file.
+- **script.conf:** Configuration file where you define IP patterns and other settings.
+- **README.md:** This documentation file.

-## Usage
+## Installation

 1. **Clone the Repository**

+   Open a terminal and run:

    ```bash
    git clone https://github.com/blade34242/Process-IP-addresses-from-a-log-file.git